 Confirmed unexpected results can lead to one of the following outcomes.

 - Tapering/stopping the opioids.
 When testing for expected medications is repeatedly negative, then abrupt discontinuation is appropriate (as the patient is not taking the medication)

 - Referral for substance use disorder treatment

 - Clinicians should not remove the patient from care due to an unexpected urine drug test.
-This is a safety measure as the patient could have withdrawal or obtain medication from another source or even start heroin.
+This removal is a safety measure as the patient could withdraw, obtain medication from another source, or even start heroin.
 It could also be construed as patient abandonment.
 Lastly, it may miss a chance to get the patient into treatment for substance abuse disorder.

 Recommendation 11 suggests avoiding prescribing an opioid and benzodiazepine together.
 This combination reduces respiratory drive and significantly increases the risk of overdose.
 The recommendation is not an ultimatum to never prescribe these two agents together but should be done rarely and with extreme consideration.
-For example, a patient who has been on a long-term, low dose benzodiazepine and develops severe acute pain may be a candidate for a low dose opiate medication.
+For example, a patient who has been on a long-term, low-dose benzodiazepine and develops severe acute pain may be a candidate for low-dose opiate medication.

 Other medications that suppress the central nervous system should be avoided in those on opiates.
 These may include sedatives, hypnotics, muscle relaxants, some antidepressants, and sedating antihistamines.

 Recommendation number 12 recommends using an evidence-based treatment in those with opioid use disorder, which may include medication-assisted treatment (MAT) with behavioral therapy.